 Summer weather is ideal for outside activities.
 There is an enormous range of potential health benefits associated with physical activity, many of which are particularly relevant for people with disabilities.
 Studies have shown that physical activity improves spatial learning performance, social learning, motor skill learning, strengthens the ability to pay attention and improves concentration.

-The London Olympic Games are almost over and have created a lot of national pride and interest in sports.
-You can bring some of the enthusiasm close to home by hosting a backyard Olympic Games.
+You can bring some of the enthusiasm of the Olympics and Para-Olympics close to home by hosting a backyard Olympic Games.
 Focus on participation rather than winning, and the team work required to organize and host the games.
-The Olympics feature Para-Olympic events and the backyards activities can be designed to allow everyone to participate.
+The backyards activities can be designed to allow everyone to participate.

 - Create a mascot for the games, an animal, a symbol, or graphic.

-- Posters for the events, participation sheets and name labels can be created by hand or on the computer featuring the mascot.
+- Draw posters for the events, participation sheets and name labels can be created by hand or on the computer featuring the mascot.

 - Invite friends and relatives to participate.
 Each person can represent a country or place, and can be invited to bring a flag or poster representing their ‘nation”.
 As an additional activity each child could do research on the country they have selected to share or include on their poster.